wistia/wistia-open-docs/_posts/stats-api.md

 Field | Description
 ------|------------
-data_date | The date for which this object contains stats about the video. loads | The number of times this video was loaded on the given day. plays | The number of times this video was played on the given day. hours_watched | The total time spent watching this video on the given day.
+date | The date for which this object contains stats about the video. loads | The number of times this video was loaded on the given day. plays | The number of times this video was played on the given day. hours_watched | The total time spent watching this video on the given day.